 For clothes that do need to be hung up, it's important to use the right type of hanger.
 For special clothes, use a very good wooden hanger.
 If hanging something fragile, put wadding on the hanger so the garment sits quite lightly.
 For some pieces, it's worth investing in a good garment bag.
 They're good for wedding gowns, something you won't wear again but want to keep – but they're expensive; although reputable stores will usually give you an inexpensive one with a relatively expensive purchase.

 Wool and silk are particularly susceptible to pest attacks.
 The more expensive and high-quality the wool is the more moths love it – cashmere, for example.
 And they prefer dirty fabrics, so if yours are clean it'll be much harder for them to destroy.

 If you haven't cleaned something properly or if there's sweat residue, you've basically given the moths a target to aim for!
 Moths particularly love the crotches (we know!) of men's woollen suits.
 If you haven't opened up a suit for a while, that's where they'll start eating so dry-clean everything and move the garments around.
 Get yourself some moth ball satchels as well – you can hang them on the areas the moths are drawn to.

-Another problem we all come across when cleaning clothes is lint, whether it's from leaving a tissue in your pocket or a light layer of dust you want to remove.
+Another problem we all come across when cleaning clothes is lint, whether it's from leaving a tissue in your pocket, pet hair or even a light layer of dust you want to remove.
 The sticky tape removal method is a favourite for some, as are paper lint rollers.
 We've also tried silicone rollers for removing dust, lint and pet fur from upholstery, clothing, and hard surfaces.
 The silicone types impress and will last for a long time without creating waste like the sticky rollers, but they're not without drawbacks.
 They're relatively expensive, and the inconvenience of having to clean them with water, not to mention cleaning the drain after each use, could be annoying for impatient types.